Rapid Detox: How it Works, Effectiveness and Risks

 When considering alternatives to rapid detox, it is important to keep in mind that rapid detox itself is really the alternative to well-established methods of detox.
 Most opioid detoxes will be natural, as they typically allow the body to rid itself of opioids using its normal biological process.

 Medication-assisted treatment during a medical detox is considered the gold standard for opioid detox.
 In a medical detox, the body is allowed to naturally rid itself of opioids, and medications are given during detox to improve the symptoms that occur.
-Medicines like buprenorphine, methadone and naltrexone can be used to help to treat opioid use disorders and improve the chances of lasting sobriety.
+Medicines like buprenorphine, methadone and naltrexone can be used to help treat opioid use disorders and improve the chances of lasting sobriety.

-Modern addiction recovery facilities, including The Recovery Village Cherry Hill at Cooper, will offer medication-assisted opioid detox treatments and will avoid providing rapid detox.
+Modern addiction recovery facilities, including The Recovery Village Cherry Hill at Cooper, will offer medication-assisted opioid detox treatments and avoid providing rapid detox.
 At our facility, we only use safe, proven methods of medical detox that have been shown to be effective in the long term.
 Medication-assisted treatment promotes the most comfortable opioid withdrawal experience possible while avoiding the potential dangers of rapid detox.

 If you or someone you love is planning to detox from opioids, The Recovery Village Cherry Hill at Cooper is here for you.
 We can help make your detox as safe and comfortable as possible while also leading you toward a healthier, opioid-free life in recovery.
 Contact us today to learn how you can get started on your journey to find lasting freedom from opioid addiction.